mlsmithjr/transcoder/README.md

 * Sequential or concurrent transcoding.
 * Concurrent mode allows you to make maximum use of your nVida CUDA-enabled graphics card or Intel accelerated video (QSV)
-* Encode concurrently using CUDA and QSV at the same time.
 * Preserves all streams but allows for filtering by audio and subtitle language.
 * Configurable transcoding profiles
 * Configurable rules and criteria to auto-match a video file to a transcoding profile